19 Best Egg Laying Chicken Breeds: With Name and Pictures

 • Save

-They lay 180-200 eggs every year weighing 50-55 grams and have broad meaty bodies, making them great for meat.
+New Hampshire Reds have broad, meaty bodies, making them great for meat.
 Their maintenance costs are low, hence are great for small-scale farmers and starters.

 They lay large brown-colored eggs.
 A hen weighs 6.5 lbs, and a rooster is 8.5 lbs.
 They are docile but aggressive.
 The New Hampshire Red have a life expectancy of about 6-7 years.